Inozpavel/kafka-reader/README.md

 # kafka-reader

-Web api service for reading and filtering kafka messages in different formats
+Web api service for debugging, reading and filtering kafka messages in different formats

 ## Features